-I love seeing professional athletes and bodybuilders become a fitness entrepreneur, as they always have better insights into what the human body really is capable of.
+I love seeing professional athletes and bodybuilders become fitness entrepreneurs.
+This is because they always have better insights into what the human body really is capable of.

 Simeon Panda is one such bodybuilder who discovered at a very young age how to do weight training the right way and massively bulk up.